Altmetrics for Research Outputs Measurement and Scholarly Information Management

 |Early bird registration closes||24th November 2017|

 All papers will be peer reviewed (double-blind) by the program committee and judged by their relevance to the workshop, especially to the main themes identified above, and their potential to generate discussion.
-It is planned to publish the proceedings with Springer in their Communications in Computer and Information Science series (final approval pending).
+The proceedings will be published by Springer in their Communications in Computer and Information Science series.
 All submissions must be formatted according to the latest Springer CCIS template available at http://www.springer.com/series/7899.
 Please submit your papers in PDF format (maximum of 10 pages; exclusive of unlimited pages for references and appendices).

 Submissions must describe work that is not previously published, not accepted for publication elsewhere, and not currently under review elsewhere.
 All submissions must be in English.